openobserve/openobserve/CONTRIBUTING.md

-# Contributing to Zinc Observe
+# Contributing to ZincObserve

 ## Setting up development environment

 ### Prerequisite

-Zinc Observe uses Rust & embded sled db (For server) & VueJS (For Web UI)
+ZincObserve uses Rust & embdeds sled db (For server) & VueJS (For Web UI)

 You must have follwing installed: